Automorphism groupoids in noncommutative projective geometry: Preliminaries on noncommutative projective geometry

-is isomorphic as graded $k$-algebras to $A$. \end{proposition} Hence, in our setting the algebra $A$ can be recovered from the data $(\QGr A, \pi A)$.
-We mention this result separately to highlight that regarding the pair $\paren{\QGr A,\pi A}$ as a noncommutative projective space mirrors Grothendieck's insight that to study a scheme, one should study its category of quasi-coherent sheaves.
+is isomorphic as a graded $k$-algebra to $A$.
+Hence, in our setting the algebra $A$ can be recovered from the data $(\QGr A, \pi A, (1))$.

-We thus take condition (iii) in Proposition~\ref{p:categorical-twist-eq}, $\QGr A$ being equivalent to $\QGr B$ and \eqref{SSS} holding, as the most appropriate formulation of a noncommutative projective space of the three equivalent conditions of the proposition, as it is closest to the statement in Serre's theorem.
-That is, given Grothendieck's philosophy and Serre's result, we regard $\QGr A$ as the category of quasi-coherent sheaves on a noncommutative space and regard such spaces as being equivalent if the categories $\paren{\QGr A,\pi A}$ and $\paren{\QGr B,\pi B}$ are equivalent.
+We thus take condition (iii) in Proposition~\ref{p:categorical-twist-eq}, $\QGr A$ being equivalent to $\QGr B$ and \eqref{SSS} holding, as the most appropriate formulation of the isomorphism of two noncommutative projective spaces.

-It is useful to phrase certain statements in terms of properties of the algebras that are coordinate rings of noncommutative $\pro{n}$s, as we have being doing, only because not all of the conditions of Definition~\ref{Keeler} have a convenient expression internal to $\QGr A$.
+However it is useful to phrase certain statements in terms of properties of the algebras that are coordinate rings of noncommutative $\pro{n}$s, as we have being doing, as not all of the conditions of Definition~\ref{Keeler} have a convenient expression internal to $\QGr A$.

-Given that an algebra $A$ and its appropriate module category determine one another, we now define our main object of study, the groupoid $\mathscr{NC}\paren{\pro{n}}$: